-Since first being elected to represent the 29th Congressional District of New York in a special election in November 2010, Tom has continued to fight for the people of the Southern Tier, Finger Lakes and Western New York.
-By focusing on job creation and helping those in our communities including students, senior citizens and veterans, Team Reed strives to make our region a better place to live and work every day.
+Since first being elected to represent the 29th Congressional District of New York in a special election in November 2010, Tom has fought for the people of the Southern Tier, Finger Lakes Region, and Western New York.
+By focusing on job creation and helping those in our communities including students, senior citizens, and veterans, Team Reed strives to make our region a better place to live and work every day.
 Our mission is to continue to be accessible and be of assistance to anyone in need.

 Tom and his team have completed more than 8,500 constituent cases, resolving issues with the Internal Revenue Service (IRS), Veterans Administration (VA), Social Security Administration (SSA) and other federal agencies.

-Tom values the thoughts, opinions, and concerns of the people from across our region, which is why he has held over 180 town hall meetings since assuming office.
+Tom values the thoughts, opinions, and concerns of the people from across our region, which is why he has held almost 200 town hall meetings since taking office.

 Tom believes that the power of our nation is not in the government we create, but rather the people who work hard every day to raise their families and make their communities better places to live.
 He believes that we must again become a nation of personal accountability - one where our government does not guarantee success to everyone, but rather simply guarantees that every individual is given the opportunity to succeed.

 Tom remains committed to fighting for job creation by tackling our national debt, reducing burdensome regulations on small businesses – our country’s drivers of private-sector job growth – reforming the tax code to make it simpler, fairer, and less costly, bolstering our domestic manufacturing industry and developing an “all-of-the-above” comprehensive energy policy to end our dependence on Middle Eastern crude oil.

 Tom fights for these priorities because family means everything to him and he wants to ensure we can continue to call the Finger Lakes, the Southern Tier and Western New York home for generations to come.